frankk00/chrisw/README.rst

 License
 =======

 Chrisw is going to be distributed under GPL license or MIT license.
-We've not decided it yet.
+I've not decided it yet.

 About